Programie/LoxoneStats2InfluxDB/README.md

 The `influxdb` and `miniserver` configuration should be self explaining: It configures the connection to the InfluxDB and your Loxone Miniserver.

-In the `stats_map` you have to map each room ID to a measurement and (optional) tags.
+In the `stats_map` you have to map each UUID of the statistics to a measurement and (optional) tags.

 ## Usage